isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through CCA (Physical Sports).md

 ---
 <h3><strong>Talent Area: CCA - Physical Sports</strong></h3>
 <h4>Introduction</h4>
-<p>The Physical Sports DSA student will be able to pursue his sporting passion
-holistically, develop his skills and knowledge, specific to his sport, setting personal challenges and achieving sporting excellence, anchored on school values.</p>
-<p>The Physical Sports Development Programme will provide learning opportunities
-for students to learn and apply sports-specific skills in their talent areas.
-The emphasis will be on learning and enjoyment through developmentally appropriate experiences.
-Specialised and intensive training for high performance will also be planned for developmentally faster students to achieve sporting excellence.</p>
+<p>In Changkat Changi Secondary School, we envision every student in the
-<p>Students who join us through DSA will have the opportunities to further
-develop their areas of talent under the guidance of our dedicated teachers, experienced instructors, and build strong camaraderie with their committed peers.
-Students can also look forward to representing the school in the National School Games (NSG) and other external competitions.</p>
+school to <strong>Lead with Respect, Serve with Humility</strong>.
+We believe in the potential of students - that their minds, character and lives can be shaped.
+We create opportunities for our students to develop their character and leadership competencies through CCA.
+Students who join us through DSA will have the opportunities to further develop their areas of talent under the guidance of our dedicated teachers, experienced instructors, and build strong camaraderie with their committed peers.
+Students can also look forward to representing the school in the National School Games (NSG), Singapore Youth Festival (SYF) and other external competitions.</p>
 <p>Changkat will be offering DSA places to boys and girls in the following
 areas of talent:</p>
 <table style="minWidth: 75px">